 Set it and Forget it!
-It’s an excellent idea for a Ronco Rotisserie Oven, but it’s a bad idea for a website.
+It’s an excellent idea for a Ronco Rotisserie Oven but a bad idea for a website.
 Websites are living, breathing entities (metaphorically speaking).
 Websites have the potential to be 10X better than your best salesperson.
-But it needs to be constantly evolving, changing, and adapting to meet your consumer’s needs.
+But it must constantly evolve, change, and adapt to meet your consumer’s needs.
 You wouldn’t go years without updating your smartphone.
 So don’t treat your website like the prop for a 30-minute infomercial.

-Your website is your digital storefront and the first impression your potential customer has of your company.
+Your website is your digital storefront and your potential customer’s first impression of your company.
 What statement does your website make?
-Is it dated, lacking useful information, or hard to navigate?
-Or does it have professional images, full of useful information, and has an intuitive user experience to easily convert visitors into prospects?
+Is it dated, lacking helpful information, or hard to navigate?
+Or does it have professional images full of useful information and an intuitive user experience to convert visitors into prospects easily?

 Recently, the Power Marketing team underwent a complete website redesign.
 It got us thinking.
-What are the signs you need to look for to decide if it’s time for a new website?
+What signs must you look for to decide if it’s time for a new website?

 Here are seven (7) signs that you need a new home builder website:

 It’s not delivering leads – One of the reasons Power Marketing underwent a redesign was to attract and get better quality leads.
 Your website should be your best salesperson.
-If you have a website designed to answer pain points, solve problems, and convert prospects to leads, you are ahead of the game.
-Warm leads are typically much further in the buying process when reaching out to sales through your website.
-Warm leads reduce close time and filter out some of the “tire kickers.”
+You are ahead of the game if you have a website designed to answer pain points, solve problems, and convert prospects to leads.
+Warm leads are typically much further in the buying process when contacting sales through your website.
+Warm leads reduce close time and filter out some “tire kickers.”

-The website is not responsive – According to Statista, mobile search traffic accounts for 55% of all total web traffic.
+The website is not responsive – Statista says mobile search traffic accounts for 55% of all web traffic.
 If your website isn’t built specifically for mobile or mobile responsive, you’re losing over half of your audience, not to mention that Google now uses mobile-first indexing.
 Mobile-first indexing means Google predominantly uses the mobile version of the content for indexing and ranking.
-A website that’s not mobile responsive is a dinosaur in today’s digital age and is hurting you more than helping you.
-Time to get that updated ASAP!
+A website that’s not mobile responsive is a dinosaur in today’s digital age, hurting you more than helping you.
+It’s time to get that updated ASAP!

-No SEO – A website with no SEO is like a building with no roads.
+No SEO – A website without SEO is like a building without roads.
 If you don’t have SEO correctly set up on your website, people won’t find you or know how to get there.
 A beautiful building in the middle of the woods does no good if nobody can find it.
 SEO is a strategy to rank keywords organically on Google.
-Some of the ranking factors are behind the scenes (e.g. Onsite SEO), and others are more obvious (e.g. blogging, content development).
-SEO best practices helps Google learn what your page is about, and rank it accordingly.
+Some ranking factors are behind the scenes (e.g., Onsite SEO), and others are more obvious (e.g., blogging, content development).
+SEO best practices help Google learn what your page is about and rank it accordingly.
 SEO is complicated.
-It’s easy to learn the elements, but challenging to master.
+It’s easy to learn the elements but challenging to master.
 Check out a recent blog covering some of the basics.

-All Your Competitors Have – If you look around and all your competitors have flashy new websites, not only does it put you at a disadvantage, but it appears as if you don’t care.
+All Your Competitors Have – If you look around and all your competitors have flashy new websites, it puts you at a disadvantage and appears as if you don’t care.
 Those competitors will start stealing your business by offering better and more up-to-date information.

 Power Marketing’s Website Evolution